Metepec: The city

 The city center lies at the foot of the hill that gives the city and municipality its name.
 There has been a community here since the Otomis and Matlatzincas settled in this part of the Valley of Toluca: the Matlatzincas reached their cultural peak between AD 1120 and 1450 as part of the Teotihuacan culture.
 The Aztecs conquered this community, along with the rest of the area by AD 1470 by the tlatoani (chief) named Axáyacatl.
-The Spanish arrived here in AD 1526 obliterating native rites that were practiced on the "maguey hill" and built a church there, now-called the Ex-convento de San Juan, renaming the area San Juan Bautista Metepec.
-According to the Codex of Metepec the Spanish town was founded in the same year.
+The Spanish arrived here in AD 1526, building a church on the "maguey hill", now-called the Ex-convento de San Juan.
+The Spanish renamed the area San Juan Bautista Metepec.
+According to the Codex of Metepec, the Spanish town was founded in the same year.

 The Ex-convento de San Juan is the main religious structure in the town and dates from the 16th century; however, other churches worth visiting include Las Capillas de El Calvario, La Santa Cruz, del Espíritu Santo, San Bartolomé, de San Salvador, de Santa María Magdalena and la Parroquia de San Mateo.
 The 24th of June is the feast day of Metepec's patron saint, John the Baptist.
 Additionally, since 1990 the city has an international arts and culture festival called Quimera, which occurs in October.

 The Cerro de Maguey (Maguey Hill) has a number of small caves with names like "La cueva del diablo" (The Devil's Cave) that can be explored.
 While most of the food in Metepec is typical of the region (with dishes such as barbacoa, tamales, and huaraches) it does have a unique drink called "Garañona".
 It is made from 15 herbs and is a strong, sweet drink.
-Some locals say it is an aphrodisiac.
 The only place that sells and distributes this drink is a bar called the "2 de Abril", located in the city centre.

 Economic activities

 Metepec is known for its pottery items and it is still of economic importance.
 The artisans of this area have organized into the Asociación de Artesanos de Metepec y la Unión de Alfareros de Metepec, A.C.
 (Association of Artisans of Metepec and the Union of Potters of Metepec).
 Principal crafts include objects made from clay, glass and includes saddlemaking.
 The city has about 300 craftsmen as well as 275 family workshops.
 The craft Metepec is best known for is the Arbol de la vida ("Tree of Life") which is a traditional pottery representation of the tree from which Adam and Eve ate in the Biblical story.
 Monday is market day in the city centre, called plaza, where merchants go to sell fruit, vegetables and even a few electronic items.
 In recent years, the municipality has increased its economic importance with the construction of shopping malls, commercial plazas and automobile agencies etc.

-The following are some of the recognized establishments, restaurants and plazas to be found in this municipality: